EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.fit_template2phot

 Fit a set of spectral templates to photometric observations of a source.
 Package: astro Description: Fit a set of spectral templates to photometric observations of a single source.
-Return the spectral template that best
+Return the spectral template that best fit the photometric data.